manoa-snackbox/manoa-snackbox.github.io/README.md

 # uhvending.github.io
-On-campus vending machines made easy.
+On campus vending machines made easy.

 # About UHVending
 "I just walked halfway across campus and this machine doesn't sell that..."